chikita26/Help-to-the-Oldest/README.md

 ## 📞 Support

-For technical support or questions about the admin system, contact the development team.
+For technical support or questions about the admin system, contact I.

 ---